 The journal achieved its modern title Biological Communications (previously it was known as «Vestnik of Saint Petersburg University.
 Series 3.
 Biology») and has become a genuinely international in 2017 due to the efforts of its first Editor-in-Chief — Yegor Borisovich Malashichev.

-Volume counts for Biological Communications starts from 62 given the history of the «Biology» series of Vestnik.
-As its predecessors Biological Communications publishes at a quarterly basis.
+Volume numbering for Biological Communications starts from 62 given the history of the «Biology» series of Vestnik.
+As its predecessors, Biological Communications is published at a quarterly basis.

 Aims and scope

 Biological Communications publishes research from across all areas of the biological sciences, from classical disciplines such as botany and zoology to biotechnology and fundamental medicine, given the research is of high quality and might be interesting not only to narrow specialists, but to a broader auditorium.
 Some emphasis is given to rapidly developing fields: neuroscience and cognition; organismal and evolutionary biology; palaeontology; molecular, cell and developmental biology; genomics and proteomics; bioinformatics; classical ecology; marine and arctic research; mechanisms of diseases.
 In addition to being free to both authors and readers, Biological Communications is an open access and primarily online journal, which makes it particularly suited to research that requires high visibility due to its novel findings.
 Articles submitted to Biological Communications will benefit from its broad scope and readership and its dedicated media promotion.
 Our aim is to become the leading Russian journal in the field of life science, publishing both the best research from Russian institutions and attracting cutting edge research from around the globe.